 Welcome to my website!

-As of June 1, 2017, I joined the Tilburg Institute for Law, Technology and Society (TILT) as a researcher on the ERC Starting Grant project on "Understanding information for legal protection of people against information-induced harms" (INFO-LEG) led by Nadya Purtova.
+I am a post-doctoral researcher at the Tilburg Institute for Law, Technology and Society (TILT) on the ERC Starting Grant project on "Understanding information for legal protection of people against information-induced harms" (INFO-LEG) led by Nadya Purtova.

 My research mainly concerns privacy choices in the wake of Big Data.
 Using behavioral microeconomic modeling as well as laboratory experiments, I focus in particular on the effects of limited strategic sophistication of consumers.

-A summary of my job market paper is featured in the series of guest posts from job market candidates on the website of SIOE: Why you might want to pay for privacy even if you think you have "nothing to hide".
+A summary of my job market paper was featured in the series of guest posts from job market candidates on the website of SIOE: Why you might want to pay for privacy even if you think you have "nothing to hide".
+(Nov 2016)